srikanth-mokkapati/modern-pluto/src/pages/posts/incometax-for-noobs-2021.md

 thumb_img_path: images/markus-winkler-Ber3q-zEhd4-unsplash.jpg
 content_img_path: images/markus-winkler-Ber3q-zEhd4-unsplash.jpg
 ---
-> **Disclaimer** : This is solely my personal opinion.
+> <https://github.com/srikanth-mokkapati/blog-content/tree/main/Post2>**Disclaimer** : This is solely my personal opinion.
 Please take it with a grain of salt.
 Do not consider this as any form of Investment Advice.
 Please do your own research before committing to any Financial Decisions.
 I am not responsible for your Decisions or Actions(Investments or not).

 ##### Introduction&#xA;